-SECOND WITNESS STATEMENT OF PC MARK CAMPBELL
+THIRD WITNESS STATEMENT OF PC MARK CAMPBELL

-- I, MARK CAMPBELL, Police Constable 6018 of West Midlands Police, currently stationed at Chelmsley Wood police station, WILL SAY AS FOLLOWS: - I am PC 6018 Campbell, and I am making this statement on behalf of the West Midlands Police in support of the claimant's application for a new Section 222 High Court street cruising Injunction in relation to Street cruising within the Black Country local authority area. - 2.
-I have been a Police officer for over 25 years and have worked on a number of specialist teams.
-I am now subject lead for Operation Hercules which is the West Midlands Police tactical approach to street cruising, which over the last couple of years has become a growing issue. - 3.
-I have been the West Midlands lead on this subject for approximately 3 years, and, in that time, I have witnessed the organised approach that organisers take in facilitating such events.
-I have had a leading role in a number of different approaches to tackle the issues that street cruising causes.
-This application, however, is made knowing the positive impact which a further injunction would have in supporting the Police to tackle the unlawful behaviour of the individuals who put the public at risk on an increasingly frequent basis. - 4.
-I have been asked to provide evidence of the impact the High Court interim injunction has had since it was obtained on 22nd December 2022.
-I have a large number of interactions with drivers who attend these street cruising meets, I also speak on a regular basis with officers from the Road Harm Police Team, who are tasked with Policing the street cruises which predominately take place over the weekend period.
-The feedback I have received from attendees and Police is that the majority of attendees of the street cruises are aware of the new interim injunction, stating that they have either seen the large yellow signage detailing the High Court street cruising injunction in place within the Black County Local authority area, or saw the various social media posts advertising the injunction.
+- I, MARK CAMPBELL, Police Constable 6018 of West Midlands Police, currently stationed at Chelmsley Wood police station, WILL SAY AS FOLLOWS: - I am PC 6018 Campbell, and I am making this statement on behalf of the West Midlands Police in support of the claimant's application for a new Section 222 High Court street racing injunction in relation to Street racing within the Black Country local authority area. - 2.
+I have been a Police officer for over 26 years and have worked on a number of specialist teams including Road Policing Unit.
+I am now the subject lead for Operation Hercules, which is the West Midlands Police tactical approach to combating street racing, which over the last couple of years has become an ever-growing issue. - 3.
+I have been the West Midlands lead on this subject for 4 years, and in that time, I have witnessed the ever increasing professionally organised approach that the street racing organisers are taking to facilitate these events.
+I have had a leading role in a number of different tactics utilised to tackle the issue of street cruises and the inevitable anti-social behaviour caused.
+This application, however, is made knowing the positive impact a further injunction would have in supporting the Police to tackle the unlawful behaviour of the individuals who put the public at risk on a weekly basis. - 4.
+I have been asked to provide evidence of the impact that the High Court interim injunction has had since my last statement from April 2023, and I can inform the court that during the last 4 months a number of large-scale enforcement operations have been conducted by Force Traffic, namely Road Harm Prevention Team.
+This has resulted in 6 drivers being arrested for breaching the Black Country High Court Street cruising injunction.
+These individuals are awaiting court hearings.